Snowflake Query Acceleration Service 101: Speed Up Queries (2025)

 Here's how it would work:

-The scale factor determines the maximum compute resources that can be allocated to the warehouse.
-In this case, the warehouse can lease compute resources up to 4 times the size of a medium warehouse.
+The scale factor determines the maximum compute resources that can be allocated for query acceleration.
+In this case, the warehouse can lease compute resources up to 4 times the credit consumption rate of a medium warehouse.

 Server specs of Virtual warehouse servers in Snowflake

-Also, you can set the scale factor to 0, which gives Snowflake complete freedom to dynamically scale up Snowflake Query acceleration service based on the query's requirements.
+You can also set the scale factor to 0, which gives Snowflake complete freedom to dynamically scale up Snowflake Query acceleration service based on the query's requirements.
 This approach provides even greater flexibility in handling queries of any size, allowing Snowflake to allocate resources as needed to optimize query execution.

 Monitoring Snowflake query acceleration service